Don't Know Much

 What about the Washington Monument?

 We are now in a teachable moment.
 What we do is limited only by our creativity and the courage to be honest.
 We won’t take a chisel to the Washington Monument or spray paint it with graffiti.
-But draping the pristine obelisk with a “Black Lives Matter” banner in a moment of national reflection?
-That would let students and all Americans know that Washington was a flawed man who committed a crime against humanity while also building the nation.
+But we should teach students and all Americans that Washington was a flawed man who committed a crime against humanity while also building the nation.
 This was the “gross injustice and cruelty” that Frederick Douglass famously called out in his 1852 speech, “What to the Slave is the Fourth of July?”

 Remaining silent on that injustice and cruelty is no longer an option.
 Because this is one of those “self-evident” truths.
 The United States was “conceived in liberty,” but born in shackles.
 We can no longer honor Washington’s indispensable achievements without recognizing his original sin.